JayDaley/XML-to-JSON-in-XSLT/README.md

-{info:title=Info for redirected users}This was first published on my blog at controlfreak.net in March 2011 but since December 2016 has redirected to this GitHub page{info}
+_(This was first published on my blog at controlfreak.net in March 2011 but since December 2016 has redirected to this GitHub page)_

 <h3>Introduction</h3>